signalfx/splunk-otel-js/examples/profiling/README.md

 # Profiling Example

-> :warning: Profiling is still an experimental feature

 This example showcases enabling profiling for Splunk APM.
 There's no official support for profiling in OTel, so profiling requires working with some Splunk-specific components.
 By default, the example requires the OTel Collector to run with the OTLP receiver listening for logs on `localhost:4317`.
 To export profiling data to APM, you must set up `splunk_hec` exporter in the Collector.
 See [the example collector config](./collector-config.yml).